amyjko/critically-conscious-computing/chapters/design.md

 ** This is _responsive_ in that it surfaces diverse peer perspectives on the story.
 ** This is _participatory_ in that students have agency in determining what kind of feedback to give.
-** This is _educative_ in that it positions students as evaluators, helping them practice analytical skills useful that they can apply in their later work.
+** This is _educative_ in that it positions students as evaluators, helping them practice analytical skills.

 * Ask students to reflect on the feedback they received.
 Were their self-evaluations in conflict with their peer evaluations?
 How would they change their story to reconcile them?
 =